damonsharp/plugin-collections/README.md

 Easily create collections of plugins to activate together, along with a specific theme if needed.
 Easily switch collections from the plugin bulk actions menu.

-## Description ##

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

 ## Installation ##

 1. Use the Plugins > Add new to install from the [WordPress.org](https://wordpress.org) repository by searching for "Plugin Collections".
 2. Use Plugins > Add new > Upload Plugin button to upload the a .zip of the plugin files.
 This can be obtained from GitHub [https://github.com/damonsharp/plugin-collections.git](https://github.com/damonsharp/plugin-collections.git), or

 ## Frequently Asked Questions ##